kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     ```kotlin
     @KoraApp
-    interface Application : CacheModule {
+    interface Application : CacheModule {  // <----- Connected module
         // This overrides the @DefaultComponent because it has no annotation
         override fun defaultCache(): Cache = RedisCache() // User provides custom implementation
     }
     ```

 **Priority Order:**

 1. Non-annotated factories (highest priority - overrides defaults)
 2. `@DefaultComponent` factories (lowest priority - can be overridden)
 3. Other factory types in between

 **Best Practices:**

 - Use for library-provided defaults that users might want to customize
 - Don't use for application-specific components
 - Clearly document what defaults are available for override

-### @Tag
+### `@Tag` { #tag }

 Allows differentiation of multiple implementations of the same type and provides selective injection based on tags.
 Tags use class references instead of strings for better refactoring support and type safety.
 A component is registered with a specific tag and injected at points that request exactly the same tag.

-**What Tags Do:**
+What Tags Do:

-- **Implementation Selection**: Choose specific implementations of interfaces
+- Implementation Selection: Choose specific implementations of interfaces
-- **Multiple Instances**: Support multiple implementations of the same type
+- Multiple Instances: Support multiple implementations of the same type
-- **Type Safety**: Uses class references instead of strings
+- Type Safety: Uses class references instead of strings
-- **Refactoring Safe**: IDE can track tag usage across codebase
+- Refactoring Safe: IDE can track tag usage across codebase

-**Basic Usage:**
+Basic Usage:

 ===! ":fontawesome-brands-java: Java"